 - For company packages, please contact us

-Payment in instalments is unfortunately not possible.
+Payment in instalments is not possible.

 *Subject to change